The Cross-Lingual Cost: Retrieval Biases in RAG over Arabic-English Corpora: Evaluation Pipeline

 We focus on a corporate setting and construct two benchmarks, each based on a separate corpus.
 Both benchmarks are derived from public websites that contain parallel content in English and Arabic.
 The first benchmark, \textit{Legal}, is based on the UAE Legislation website\footnote{\url{https://uaelegislation.gov.ae/}}, which contains 390 laws, with each law described in separate documents in English and Arabic.
 The second benchmark, \textit{Travel}, is based on the UAE Ministry of Foreign Affairs website\footnote{\url{https://www.mofa.gov.ae/ar-ae/travel-updates}}, which offers travel-related information for multiple countries, such as visa requirements and embassy contacts.
 For each country, the information is presented in two parallel documents, one per language.

 Having each document available in both languages is essential for our experimental design.
 In order to build a corpus for each of these two use cases, we assign a \textit{document language} to each document uniformly at random during corpus construction, ensuring that every document appears in exactly one language within the corpus.
 The resulting Legal corpus includes roughly 1.5M words, while the Travel corpus contains around 150K words.
-After building and indexing this bilingual corpus, we proceed to create the benchmark.
+After building and indexing this bilingual corpus, we proceeded to create the benchmark.
 We used DataMorgana \cite{filice2025datamorgana}, a synthetic question–answer generation tool, to create query–answer pairs per document, ensuring that each question could be answered using that document alone.
 The language of each query–answer pair (the \textit{user language}) is also selected uniformly at random and independently of the document language, resulting in a benchmark that supports systematic evaluation across all language combinations, and allows to identify the source of bias.
-The final benchmarks include around 1.6K question–answer pairs for Legal and 2K for Travel.
-Details of the DataMorgana configuration we used to generate our benchmarks are provided in Appendix~\ref{app:datamorgana}\footnote{The benchmarks will be made publicly available upon publication of this paper.}.
+The final benchmarks include around 1.3K question–answer pairs for Legal and 2K for Travel.
+Details of the DataMorgana configuration we used to generate our benchmarks, along with basic statistics, are provided in Appendix~\ref{app:datamorgana}\footnote{Our benchmarks and corpora are available at: \url{https://github.com/chenamiraz/cross-lingual-cost}.
+In the Legal index, the law id serves as the document id, while in the Travel index, the country name is used as the title. }.